pawkaz/p1_drlnd_project/report.md

 ```
 ## Ideas for Future Work

-There are many other potentail improvements to the vanilla DQN framework.
+There are many other potential improvements to the vanilla DQN framework.
 My plans are listed below:

 - [x] Implement dueling network.
 - [x] Implement double DQN.